 What do you serve with this?

-Homemade smoked salmon is a great addition to a bagel and cream cheese platter, with sliced red onion, tomatoes, capers, and all the other standard accompaniments, or on a charcuterie platter.
+Homemade smoked salmon is perfect for making this Smoked Salmon Dip.
+It’s also a great addition to a bagel and cream cheese platter, with sliced red onion, tomatoes, capers, and all the other standard accompaniments, or on a charcuterie platter.

 It is also great tossed in a salad.
 Try it in scrambled eggs or tossed with pasta.
 Add sour cream or crème fraîche to make it extra decadent.